 From the above table, it is evident that PWAs are a better alternative to native mobile apps.
 As a result, PWAs will surge in popularity in the coming days.

-Android instant apps allow users to test out some features of the app without having to install the native app.
-Downloading certain native apps have been frowned upon by users because they consume a significant amount of internal storage.
 Google announced Android instant way back in May 2017 to get user hands-on Native Android apps, without the installation.
-In google play store, users can tap, try and use the native application and mobile games without installing them.
+In Google Play Store, users can tap, try and use the native application and mobile games without installing them.
 With high on features and changing mobile app development trends over 500 Million devices now supported for Android Instant Apps.

 Android instant apps are considered to be an emerging trend since they allow users to avail the features of the app without having to install it.
 They are ideal options when users want to use the app once or twice for specific purposes.